AymanAbaid/aymanabaid.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a PhD candidate in Artificial Intelligence at the University of Galway, supervised by Ihsan Ullah.
+I am a PhD candidate in Artificial Intelligence at the University of Galway, supervised by <a href='#'>Ihsan Ullah</a>.
 My research centers on deep learning, generative models, and robust representation learning.
 Specifically, I focus on applying deep learning techniques to medical image analysis, spanning both practical applications and fundamental research.
 Key areas of interest include generative models, domain adaptation, and text-to-image and video synthesis.
+Outside my research I’m training for my first marathon, exploring new places when I can, and enjoying a good book or two each month.

 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.